driebit/ginger/docs/guidelines.md

 Other people and sites depend on you to make sure their code still works after your changes.

+If you need to introduce a breaking change, document it in the CHANGELOG.md file.

 ### 7. Commit *bugfixes* to the current release branch, for instance release-0.5.0.

 Then merge the release branch including your bugfix into master.